mannyatico/modernize-sample-vanilla/README.md

 ### The trickiest part

-Validate the form using all the built-in validators was tricky, instead of adding custom properties to the inputs, I went with using the built-in ones and using javascript to verify and show the feedback to the users when needed.
+Validating the form using all the built-in validators was tricky, instead of adding custom properties to the inputs, I went with using the built-in ones and using javascript to verify and show the feedback to the users when needed.

 ### What took the longest?

-The phone masking required me to think on a way to achieve that, and while testing it, found that also I needed to add support to edition in the middle of the field without loosing the cursor position, so, it extended the time to complete the functionality the way I wanted.
+The phone masking required me to think on a way to achieve that, and while testing it, found that I also needed to add support to edition in the middle of the field without losing the cursor position, so it extended the time to complete the functionality the way I wanted.

 ## Trivia